 There is no telemetry that indicates the value of the pulse position.
 However, it turns out that there is an internal "birdie" in the instrument that results in a signal at 1364.7 MHz when the CTS pulse position is set to 410 (default).
 The effect of this telecommand is to translate the spectrum with respect to channel number by approximately 4 channels/unit change.
-So, for instance when the CTS pulse position is set to 510, the birdie will move 400 channels (each channel is about 43 kHz wide) to 1347.5 MHz.
+So, for instance when the CTS pulse position is set to 510, the birdie will move 400 channels (each channel is about 44 kHz wide, see Section 9.4) to ~1347.1 MHz.

 The CTS pulse position is only sent out to the CTS at two times.
 When the CTS internal tables are calibrated this is sent out just prior to the start of that processing.
 When the TC itself is received the value is also clocked out to the CTS.
-The value received in the TC is stored internally and used during subsequent internal CTS calibrations.
+The value received in the TC is stored internally and used during subsequent internal CTS calibrations